brand0nM/Job_Scraper/README.md

 eliminating jobs outside the search window's timeframe.

 Finally, it writes each dataframe to its respective subdirectory with the date and whether the search was remote.
+##
+### Abstract Class - JobBoard.py
+To Define a new Jobboard- regardless of type- they must have
+- JobTitle: Whats the Job
+- JobLocation: Wheres the Job
+- DaysAgo: How old is the Job Listing

+In return, an instantiated object will have an attribute browser that will let you manually interact with Chrome WebDriver.

+Available Methods for New Class Extensions:
+- \__clear__(self, xpath): Manually delete each character if WebDriver clear fails.
+- \__click__(self, xpath): Click a browsers tag based on the xpath
+- \__fill__(self, xpath, filler): Fill a browsers textbox
+- \__scroll__(self, csSelect, start, end): Scroll Css selector by pixel
+- \__pageScroll__(self): Scroll to the Bottom
+- \__minDateBin__(self, date_bins): Select the correct Date Bin For Filtering
+- \__fillSchema__(self, tag, ls, conv): For DataFrame Storage

+*Example*:

+"Get all Data Engineer Jobs from Indeed in the last week from Centennial Colorado"

+    python3> Indeed("Data Engineer", "Centennial Colorado", 7)

+An example script has also been included called `scraper.py`
 ## Demo

 https://github.com/brand0nM/Job_Scraper/assets/79609464/bac82b4f-4139-471f-8979-2b288c595715